dana-i2cat/netconf4j/README.md

 NETCONF4J
 =========

 A simple, from scratch implementation of the Netconf protocol.
-We are currently testing the current code base in order to release a beta version with basic functionality.
+We are currently using this library at OpenNaaS and quite happy with its feature set.
 See roadmap for more details and things to come.

 Contributors are welcomed!